Reason

 Details: Modules

-binding in a module automatically becomes a "member" of that module which can be accessed by other modules.
-Modules can also be nested using the module
+Modules are a way to group types and values.
+Each Reason file implicitly creates a module of the same name.
+Each type definition and let binding in a module automatically becomes a "member" of that module which can be accessed by other modules.
+Modules can also be nested using the module keyword.

-Module creation | module Foo = { let bar = 10; }; |
+Module creationmodule Foo = { let bar = 10; };

-Module types | module type Foo = { let bar: int; }; |
+Module typesmodule type Foo = { let bar: int; };

 Functors